citp/privacy-policy-historical/b/bu/bus/bustle.com.md

 If you are a registered user, you can access information associated with your Account by logging into the Services.
 Registered and unregistered users can access and delete cookies through their web browser settings.

  _California Privacy Rights_ : Under California Civil Code sections 1798.83-1798.84, California residents are entitled to ask us for a notice identifying the categories of personal customer information which we share with our affiliates and/or third parties for marketing purposes, and providing contact information for such affiliates and/or third parties.
-If you are a California resident and would like a copy of this notice, please submit a written request to the following address: 158 West 27th Street, 11th Floor New York, NY 10001.
+If you are a California resident and would like a copy of this notice, please submit a written request to the following address: 315 Park Ave S, 11th Floor New York, NY 10010, USA.

 ## How Can I Delete My Account?